 “Bringing in a foundation specialist is not cheap — expect to pay fees in the thousands, unless the issue is relatively minor,” said Davis.

-The average cost to repair foundation issues is $4,177, but major repairs can cost upwards of $10,000, according to HomeAdvisor.
+The average cost to repair foundation issues is typically between $2,318 and $6,750.
+More major repairs can cost upwards of $10,000, according to HomeAdvisor.

 Installing a Roof Deck or Balcony

 DIYing a new roof deck or balcony can result in an unsafe structure.

 “Doing it properly involves structural engineer expertise, calculating exactly how much support is needed and where,” said Davis.
 “Getting this wrong can lead to the deck collapsing.”